iltuoconsulenteit/DocCropper/README.md

 - **Windows**: `install/install_DocCropper.bat`
 - **Linux/macOS**: `bash install/install_DocCropper.sh`

-The installer will pull the most recent changes and preserve your configuration.
+The installer resets the installation to match the selected branch, restoring missing files and cleaning up old ones while preserving your configuration.
 To update from a different branch, set the environment variable `DOCROPPER_BRANCH` before running the installer: